 Status: Final details are being finished up this week, and the contractor will be mobilizing off the site next week.
 All streets will be open by end of day today, June 26th, weather permitting.

 What’s Next: Phase 1 of the 27th Street Storm Drain Interceptor Project, from Blake Street to Arapahoe Street, will lead into Phase 2, scheduled to begin this fall.

 Construction is expected to begin at Arapahoe Street and end at the west side of Welton Street.
 The project is set to begin in September 2019 and be completed in 2020.

-For Phase 1 construction, it is anticipated that 27th Street will be closed to traffic, one block at a time, between Blake Street and Arapahoe Street.
+Traffic and other impacts of Phase 2 construction: It is anticipated that 27th will be closed to traffic, one block and one intersection at a time, between Arapahoe and Welton Streets.
 Traffic will be detoured onto adjacent streets as needed, but residential and business access will be maintained via secondary access points or through the construction zone.